-- 15 The optical depth of the ice crystal layer is calculated from the particle extinction vertical profile.
-The optical depth profile is linearly extrapolated from 100 m height to the surface in order to calculate the total optical depth of the ice crystal layer.
-The average optical depth profile was calculated by averaging the 2.5 s profiles over the time period of the ice crystal event used for radiative forcing calculations. - Based on inspection of the hourly lidar vertical profiles of particle backscattering and depolarization during January, February and December 2006, ice crystal events in the absence of any clouds occurred for 212 h or about 11.4% of the time.
-It should be noted that these cases do not include situations where unattached, non-precipitating clouds occurred simultaneously above the ice crystal layer but were not directly interacting - with it.
-These additional cases contributed 170 h of ice crystal events in the three winter months of 2006 or 9.1% of the total observations.
-Based on the total of 417 h of lidar measured ice crystals, the average height of the top of the layer was 400 m above ground.
+Based on inspection of the hourly lidar vertical profiles of particle backscattering and depolarization during January, February, March and December in 2006, ice crystal events in the absence of any clouds occurred for 218 h or about 9% of the time.
+It should be noted that these cases do not include situations where unattached, non-precipitating clouds occurred simultaneously above the ice crystal layer but were not directly interacting with it.
+These additional cases contributed 244 h of ice crystal events in the three winter months of 2006 or 10.1% of the total observations.
+Based on the total of 464 h of lidar measured ice crystals, the average height of the top of the layer was 400 m above ground.
 A further breakdown of the statistics is given in Table 3.

 The frequency of ice crystal events as determined from hourly surface observations (Table 2) is much greater than the frequency determined from lidar profiles (Table 3).
-For example for the months of January, February and December in 2006 ice crystals were reported 65% of the time from hourly surface observations compared to 22% of the time from lidar profiles.
-For clear sky ice crystals these percentages drop to 30% and 11% respectively.
-This is likely a result of two factors:

-- 1. many ice crystal events do not reach at altitude of over 70 m above the ground and hence are not detectable by the lidar, and - 2. the ice crystal number concentration might be too low to be detected by the lidar (above 70 m) whereas they might be visible as scintillation in front of a light source by the human observer at the surface.
+For example for the months of January, February, March and December in 2006 ice crystals were reported 60% of the time from hourly surface observations compared to 19.1% of the time from lidar profiles.
+For clear sky ice crystals these percentages drop to 25% and 9%, respectively.
+This is likely a result of two factors: 1) since the coldest lower tropospheric temperature is commonly found at the surface, ice crystals may not reach an altitude of over 75 m above the ground and hence not be detected by the lidar, and 2) the ice crystal number concentration might be too low to be detected by the lidar (above 75 m) whereas they might be visible by the human observer at the surface.
+Ice crystals were frequently reported by the surface observer even though the horizontal visibility was greater than 15 km indicating a very small scattering cross-section.
+In this work it was not possible to quantify the relative importance of these two factors.

-2.5 P-AERI spectroradiometer
+2.5 P-AERI Spectroradiometer

-The Polar Atmospheric Emitted Radiance Interferometer (P-AERI), operated by SEARCH, has been measuring the zenith spectral radiance from 3 to 20 microns at Eu-15 reka since March 2006.
-Although the instrument has a spectral resolution of 1 cm-1 we used the 25 cm-1 average spectrum for all calculations and comparisons because our focus is on broad-band energetics.
-For the broad-band calculation the spectrum was integrated from 5.56 to 20 μ m to avoid the noisy channels that lie above and below this range.
+The Polar Atmospheric Emitted Radiance Interferometer (P-AERI), operated by SEARCH, has been measuring the zenith spectral radiance from 3 to 20 microns at Eureka since March 2006.
+Although the instrument has a spectral resolution of 1 cm^{-1} we used the 25 cm^{-1} average spectrum for all calculations and comparisons because our focus is on broad-band energetics.
+For the broad-band calculation the spectrum was integrated from 5.56 to $20 \,\mu\text{m}$ to avoid the noisy channels that lie above and below this range.
 Each spectrum is derived from an average of eight interferometric co-additions, which are taken over a period of about 35 s.
 These spectra are then averaged over the time period used in computing the clear sky and ice crystal radiances, which is an average over about 10 to 40 spectra.
-The calibration of the P-AERI radiances is traceable to NIST standards, and the accuracy of these instruments is less than 1% of ambient radiance (Knuteson et al., 2004a, b).
-Details on the instrument performance
+The calibration of the P-AERI radiances is traceable to NIST standards, and the accuracy of these